jhderojasUVa/supermoviecollection/README.md

 Bootstrap is used for responsive but it's added some custom css to be more like a videoclub style.
 That means that the app it's similar like the old fashion videoclubs app with their blue background and style.
 I think it's the best style for this :)

+Remember that the solution is not unique.
+Everything can be done in several ways.

 ## Components

 There is only two components after the main one: